Myanmar military rulers order block on Twitter, Instagram 'until further notice' | Technology

 Myanmar military rulers order block on Twitter, Instagram 'until further notice'

 The Ministry of Communications and Information Technology did not immediately answer a request for comment, but said previously it had blocked Facebook for the sake of "stability".
-Twitter, which is also facing pressure from authorities in India, did not immediately answer requests for comment.
+A spokeswoman for Twitter, which is also facing pressure from authorities in India, said it was "deeply concerned about the order to block Internet services in Myanmar."

+"It undermines the public conversation and the rights of people to make their voices heard.
+The Open Internet is increasingly under threat around the world.
+We will continue to advocate to end destructive government-led shutdowns," she said.
+A spokesman for Facebook confirmed the block on Instagram.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)